cleentfaar/slack-cli/CL/SlackCli/Resources/doc/usage.md

 Simple example (no verbosity):
 ```
-$ php bin/slack chat.postMessage general "This is a test" --username=AcmeBot --icon-emoji=truck
+$ slack.phar chat.postMessage general "This is a test" --username=AcmeBot --icon-emoji=truck
 ✔ Successfully sent message to Slack!
 ```

 Detailed example, (using normal verbosity `-v`):
 ```
-$ php bin/slack chat.postMessage general 'This is a test' -v
+$ slack.phar chat.postMessage general 'This is a test' -v
 ✔ Successfully sent message to Slack!
 Channel ID: C01234567
 Timestamp: 1234567890